HyperZone: Development and release

 HyperZone has a resemblance to Eliminator, a game released for the Amiga and various 8-bit computers.
 The game's perspective and its unusual landscapes were inspired by the "Star Gate" sequence of 2001: A Space Odyssey.
 The offtrack landscape in the Material Factory (Area 1 in the US/European version, Area 3 in the Japanese version) is a tessellation of flashing tetrominos that resemble those in Tetris; the boss in Area 3 resembles the right part of the SNES controller, and buttons—of the same four colors as the Japanese and PAL region SNES logo—circle around it.
 Another HAL game, Kirby's Dream Land 3, references this game: The final area in the game is called Hyperzone, and several other areas share names.

 Stereoscopic 3D support was partially added, but is not enabled unless the user enters a cheat code on the gamepad.
 It is supposed it requires LCD shutter glasses, or perhaps future programming to enable anaglyph.

 Regional differences

 The Japanese version is called Hyper Zone, and its logotypes in and out of the game differ from those in the western version.
 Levels 1 and 3 underwent a graphics swap between the two versions: the level layout and enemy positioning (aside from each boss encounter) is still the same, but the graphics set and background music are different.
 It is unknown why this was done because levels 1 and 3 have bosses that do not fit into their respective color schemes in the western versions.

 Reception

-According to Nintendo Power, HyperZone proved to be a top selling game in Japan.
-Entertainment Weekly gave the game an "A" rating, summarizing, "With lots of practice, you can learn to forestall annihilation, but when you finally blow up (and believe me, you will finally blow up), it's like reliving every grisly driver's-ed film you saw in high school."
+HyperZone received a 20.36/30 score in a 1993 readers' poll conducted by Super Famicom Magazine, ranking among Super Famicom titles at the number 172 spot.
+The game garnered mixed reviews from critics.